 It’s probably one of the better restaurants on the island and we just didn’t think it was worth the money.
 However, if you’re looking for a nice sit-down dining experience, this may be one of the few options.

 During the drive, there were very few places to stop and eat.
 There are local bakeries, but they consist of simple, small pieces of bread.
 It’s fresh and cheap, but not very filling.
 We came upon a local fast food shop called Angel’s.
 There are a bunch of them scattered on the island.
 They sell simple ‘mystery meat’ burgers and Hungarian sausage sandwiches.

-Rumor has it they some of the fast-food restaurants (supposedly not Angel’s) in the Philippines use worm meat as filler for their burger patties.
+Rumor has it that some of the fast-food restaurants (supposedly not Angel’s) in the Philippines use worm meat as filler for their burger patties.
 We ate at Angel’s without any issues and only found out from our hosts about the rumors afterward.
 The taste was very similar to a McDonald’s hamburger.
 Opt for the grilled sausage or bring along food if you’re skeptical of mystery meat.

-Where to Stay on Bohol
+Where to Stay in Bohol